BeehiveForum/BeehiveForum/docs/readme.txt

 http://www.mysite.com/forumtemp/install.php

-Make sure you select the right 'Upgrade' proceedure from the installation method drop-down list, and then follow the instructions.
+Make sure you select the correct 'Upgrade' proceedure from the installation method drop-down list, and then follow the instructions.